dnsimple/dnsimple-support/content/articles/domains-sg.md

 ### Registration Number

-For companies provide the company registration number or RCBID.
+For companies, provide the company registration number or RCBID.

 For individuals, use the NRIC or passport number.

 ### Singpass ID

-If the registrant is an Individual, this number must be their "Singpass ID".
-In the case of a foreign organization, use the SGNICID.
+If the registrant is an individual, this number must be their Singpass ID.

+If the registrant is a foreign organization, use the SGNICID.

 ## Registering a .COM.SG domains